Western red-backed vole

 The western red-backed vole (Clethrionomys californicus) is a species of vole in the family Cricetidae.
 It is found in California and Oregon in the United States and lives mainly in coniferous forest.
 The body color is chestnut brown, or brown mixed with a considerable quantity of black hair gradually lightening on the sides and grading into a buffy-gray belly, with an indistinct reddish stripe on the back and a bicolored tail about half as long as the head and body.

 Taxonomy

 The western red-backed vole was initially described by C. Hart Merriam under its original scientific name Evotomys californicus.
-The type specimen was obtained at near Eureka, California.
+The type specimen was obtained from near Eureka, California.
 It was an adult male collected by Theodore Sherman Palmer on June 3, 1889.